subatomicERROR/Quantum-API/README.md

 # Quantum-API

 ## Overview
 Quantum-API is a FastAPI-powered Quantum Computing API integrated with PennyLane.
-It provides a powerful backend for quantum processing while serving a Next.js frontend.
+It provides a powerful backend for quantum processing while serving a **Gradio** frontend.

 ## Features
 - **FastAPI Backend**: A lightweight, high-performance API framework.
 - **Quantum Processing**: Handles quantum computations with PennyLane.
-- **Next.js Frontend**: Fully integrated for UI interaction.
+- **Gradio Frontend**: Interactive UI for testing API endpoints.
 - **SEO Optimized**: Metadata for better search engine visibility.
 - **Health Check Endpoint**: Ensures the API is running smoothly.